Implementing Startup Tools

 Cloud tools might offer a wealth of assistance, but unless they’re being optimally used much of this could be wasted.
 Often, this comes down to who is responsible for implementation, and their continued employment thereafter.
 Service providers might offer valuable assistance in the initial deployment of tools, ensuring the organization has what it needs in place, but training staff to maximize usage of these tools turns a good investment into a great one.
 Don’t be fooled into complacency by the theoretical possibilities of the tools you’ve effected, but rather be sure to focus on making them a reality.

 Information for Optimization

 Getting all of the information, before, during and after implementation of cloud tools and processes, helps businesses get the biggest bang for their buck.
-Most will put the time and effort into investigation (Cloud Whitepapers for example) in the early stages, but once solutions have been employed will leave them to run as they are.
+Most will put the time and effort into investigation in the early stages, but once solutions have been employed will leave them to run as they are.
 Experts, however, recognize that inefficiency is often due to a lack of information to make appropriate decisions, and so continuously monitoring processes and the benefits provided by cloud tools ensures increased employment of those providing highest gains, revised execution where necessary, and abandoning those tools and processes which offer no real benefits.